 Isolated starch is typically a dry, soft, white powder.
 It is insoluble in cold water, alcohol, ether and most organic solvents.
 Starch, if kept dry, is stable in storage for indefinite periods.
 Though starch granules are physically durable, they can be disrupted quite easily.
 If granules in water suspension are gradually heated, they begin to absorb water.
 The granules hydrate, increase in size and finally lose their structural integrity.
-This results in loss of characteristic birefringence and opacity, an increase in viscosity, and the eventual formation of a paste á-d-glucopyranose unit
+This results in loss of characteristic birefringence and opacity, an increase in a-d-glucopyranose unit